IBM/ReturnPropensity/Readme.md

 Spend a minute looking through the sections of the notebook to get an overview.

 You can run cells individually by highlighting each cell, and then clicking the `Run` button at the top of the notebook.
 While the cell is running, an asterisk (`[*]`) will show up to the left of the cell.
-When that cell has finished executing a sequential number will show up (i.e. `[17]`).
+When that cell has finished executing a sequential number will show up (e.g. `[17]`).

 <p align="center">
   <img alt="Run single cell" src="https://user-images.githubusercontent.com/8854447/74751814-caf7b180-523b-11ea-89ed-aa57c9bbb3e6.png">